nielskrijger/appboot/README.md

 # goboot

 **WARNING: This is not intended for public use, nor is any versioning applied.
-So please be warned, things can suddenly break without warning.
-This project will have long periods of non-activity with short bursts of high activity based on my schedule, don't count on my support.**
+So be warned: things can suddenly break between commits.
+This project will have long periods of non-activity with short bursts of high activity based on my schedule.
+Meaning: don't count on my support.**

 `goboot` instantiates an application context for web services.
 Its main purpose is to create an opinionated base for REST and gRPC services which I can easily upgrade and improve upon over time.